maxbot-ai/maxbot/website/docs/getting-started/creating-bots.md

 ```

 MaxBot recognizes pieces of information in the user input that closely match the phrases that you defined for the entity as mentions of that entity.
+MaxBot performs a comparison of phrases on tokens, which are extracted on the basis of linguistic features of a particular language, [details](https://spacy.io/usage/linguistic-features#tokenization).

 ### Regex Entities {#regex-entities}